operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_create_api.md

 ### Synopsis

-Scaffold a Kubernetes API by creating a Resource definition and / or a Controller.
+Scaffold a Kubernetes API by writing a Resource definition and/or a Controller.

-create resource will prompt the user for if it should scaffold the Resource and / or Controller.
-To only scaffold a Controller for an existing Resource, select "n" for Resource.
-To only define the schema for a Resource without writing a Controller, select "n" for Controller.
+If information about whether the resource and controller should be scaffolded was not explicitly provided, it will prompt the user if they should be.

-After the scaffold is written, api will run make on the project.
+After the scaffold is written, the dependencies will be updated and make generate will be run.

 ```